nanovazquez/reactjs-training/exercise-2/README.md

 # State management and Navigation

 In this exercise, we will review what we've done in the previous exercise and try to analyze together the limitations of the strategy used to handle state (Parent-Child components and component state).
 Then, we will propose another tactic best-suited for medium/large applications (Redux), and we'll try to study the tradeoffs of this new approach.
-Finally, we will add a new functionality all real-world apps have, navigation, and we'll see how easy is to integrate this feature with the new approach for handling state.

-## Introduction // A quick recap
+## Section 1: A quick recap

 > **Note:** for this exercise, you need [Redux devtools in your browser](https://github.com/zalmoxisus/redux-devtools-extension#installation).
 Follow the steps in the link and install it before continuing with this section.